solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 After adding FPS into project dependencies, the next step is the creation of the first Proposal contract.
 This example provides guidance on writing a proposal for deploying new instances of `Vault.sol` and `MockToken`.
 These contracts are located in the [guides section](./introduction.md#example-contracts).
 The proposal includes the transfer of ownership of both contracts to a multisig wallet, along with the whitelisting of the token and minting of tokens to the multisig.

-Proposal files are located in the `proposals` folder.
-Create a new file called `MULTISIG_01.sol` and add the following code:
+In your project `proposals` folder, create a new file called `MULTISIG_01.sol` and add the following code:

 ```solidity
 pragma solidity ^0.8.0;